Polymorphic Iterable Sequential Effect Systems: Modeling Prior Sequential Effect Systems with Effect Quantales

 This is an important example for three reasons.
 First, it demonstrates that effect quantales admit very powerful effect systems.
 The finite traces are adequate to express any safety property over the events in question.
-Liveness --- and the infinite trace sets --- are more subtle; a key part of Koskinen and Terauchi's contributions where they propose the effects above~\cite{Koskinen14LTR} is establishing how the effect system above can \emph{propagate} information from a liveness oracle (without some sort of termination analysis, effect systems remain too weak to prove liveness on their own).
+Liveness properties --- and the infinite trace sets --- are more subtle; a key part of Koskinen and Terauchi's contributions where they propose the effects above~\cite{Koskinen14LTR} is establishing how the effect system above can \emph{propagate} information from a liveness oracle (without some sort of termination analysis, effect systems remain too weak to prove liveness on their own).

-Second, it provides a counter-example to a conjecture made in an earlier version of this work~\cite{ecoop17} about the previous construction of an iteration operator being defined for all meaningful effect quantales.
-We will provide more details in Section \ref{sec:iteration}, but the original conjecture posited iteration properties that were too strong for behavioral effects like this, which expose \emph{internal} behavior of computations.
+Second, it provides a counter-example to a conjecture made in an earlier version of this work~\cite{ecoop17}.
+That paper conjectured that a slightly different iteration operator was defined for all meaningful effect quantales, but that was incorrect.
+Appendix \ref{apdx:comparison} gives more detailed comparison, but briefly the original proposal required properties that were too strong for behavioral effects like traces, which expose \emph{internal} behavior of computations.
 Section \ref{sec:iteration} refines the original iteration construction (essentially removing an unnecessary requirement) so it is defined in cases like this as well.

 Third, in Section \ref{sec:iter_examples} we will use this to demonstrate the difference between handling only safety or also liveness properties when considering iteration.
 Our formal development in Section \ref{sec:soundness} only addresses safety properties enforced by effect quantale, but it is important to note that effect systems for liveness still satisfy the axioms for effect quantales.